release-change/release-change/README.md

 ## How does it work?

-It uses the commit messages to determine the type of change in the codebase.
+release-change uses the commit messages to determine the type of change in the codebase.
 It automatically determines the next [semantic version](https://semver.org).

 It uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 The following table shows which release type is got from which commit message when `release-change` runs: